SwishSwishBish/MicroservicesDemo/README.md

 <p align=center>
-It is a non-functional Spring Boot application developed to understand microservices architecture.
-You can review this repository to learn how the technologies listed below are integrated and used.</p>
+It is a non-functional Spring Boot application is developed to understand the architecture of the microservices.
+You can review this repository to learn how the technologies are listed below that are integrated and used.</p>

 <details close="open">
   <summary><strong>Techs</strong></summary>